 Sheemie Ruiz’s role in The Dark Tower series evolved from a loyal companion in Hambry to a key figure in the fight against the Crimson King.
 His initial involvement in Roland’s mission during Wizard and Glass set the stage for his later contributions, as he provided both emotional and tactical support to the ka-tet.
 His powers became essential during the Battle of Devar-Toi, where he used his teleportation abilities to aid Roland and his companions in their final push toward the Tower.

 Tragically, Sheemie’s story ended in sacrifice.
 After surviving the battle, he succumbed to blood poisoning caused by a wound sustained during the conflict.
-Though his death marked a poignant loss, Sheemie’s actions left an enduring impact on Roland’s quest, embodying the quiet heroism of those who fight for the greater good, even at great personal cost.
-His untimely death also reinforces Mid-world’s unfairness and tragedy, reemphasizing how the difficulty of travel still remains as an active threat for Roland, Susannah, and Oy.
+Though his death marked a poignant loss, Sheemie’s actions left an enduring impact on Roland’s quest, embodying the quiet heroism of those who fight for the greater good, even if they must pay the ultimate personal cost.